Water Safety Wales is a group of organisations working together on water safety and drowning prevention in Wales.

-Wales’ seas and inland open waters – enjoyed by millions each year – are some of the best in the world, and WSW wants to help people enjoy them safely and make sure they get back home to their loved ones after a day out, whether on, in or near the water.
+Wales’ seas and inland open waters – enjoyed by millions each year – are some of the best in the world, and Water Safety Wales wants to help people enjoy them safely and make sure they get back home to their loved ones after a day out, whether in, or or around the water.

 Our Partners